artsmia/artstories.md/stories/the-tatra-the-beetle-and-porsche.md

 # [The Tatra, the Beetle, and Porsche](http://artsmia.github.io/griot/#/stories/1826)

 ![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_119.jpg)
+![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_121.jpg)

 The predecessor to the T87 was the T77, also designed by Hans Ledwinka and introduced in 1934.
 That same year, Hitler hired Ferdinand Porsche to design a “people’s car”, or “Volkswagen.”
 Porsche borrowed liberally from Ledwinka to create the Volkswagen Beetle.
 “Well sometimes I looked over his shoulder and sometimes he looked over mine,” was all Porsche said of it.

----

-![](http://cdn.dx.artsmia.org/thumbs/tn_2014_TDX_MIAArtStories_121.jpg)

-<span>A 1935 VW Beetle Prototype, with Ferdinand Porsche standing in front. </span>

 ---